catai9/nl-in-middle/README.md

 ```

 ### Contact
 We look forward to hearing your feedback.
-Please contact [Amy Tai](mailto:amy.tai@uwaterloo.ca) for any questions or comments.
+Please submit a GitHub issue for any questions or comments.